 NOTE: Federal loans include federal loans to students.
 Average amounts of aid were calculated by dividing the total aid awarded by the unduplicated count of recipients at each institution.
-N is the number of institutions in the comparison group.
+N is the number of institutions in the comparison group that have a value for each indicator.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2022-23, Student Financial Aid survey component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2023-24, Student Financial Aid survey component.

 Figure 12.
-Percent of undergraduate students awarded grant or scholarship aid, by degree/certificate-seeking status: Academic year 2021-22
+Percent of undergraduate students awarded grant or scholarship aid, by degree/certificate-seeking status: Academic year 2022-23